astrio-ai/l2m/CONTRIBUTING.md

 ---

-Thank you for helping make Legacy2Modern better! 🚀
+Thank you for helping make Atlas better! 🚀